mgrube753/bachelor-thesis/30_documentation/api_calls.md

 # `api_calls.py`

-This script is the central hub for interacting with various Large Language Model (LLM) APIs.
+This script is the central hub for interacting with various Large Language Model APIs.
 It provides a unified interface to generate text from Google, Anthropic, and OpenAI models.

 Note: DeepSeek is not included in this script, as it is handled separately in `question_generation.py` creating empty files for these questions.
 The questions were generated using [DeepSeek on its website](https://chat.deepseek.com/) instead of through API calls.